Skip to main content

 Also known as France’s ‘Capital of Christmas,’ Strasbourg has been hosting these festive events since 1570, and it shows.
 With centuries to perfect the art of celebrating the holiday season, everything looks perfect, from the 300 wooden, traditional Winter stalls to the giant, sparkling chandeliers and the white, crystal tree.

-Across the city’s squares you’ll find incredible treats from local Alsace producers like sausage and traditional bredele butter biscuits alongside to glass-blown candle sticks and colourful baubles.
+Across the city’s squares you’ll find incredible treats from local Alsace producers like sausage and traditional bredele butter biscuits alongside to glass-blown candle sticks and colorful baubles.
 Everything is totally festive and exquisitely French.
 Could you really need more?

 Image rights: europebestdestinations.com